 At the End of the Day…

-…it’s all about creating an environment where employees (and leaders, remember they’re employees too!) can be successful.
-Amidst all these changes happening in our workforce HR needs to adjust their approach to enable leaders in their organizations to succeed.
+…it’s all about creating an environment where employees (and leaders remember, they’re employees too) can be successful.
+Amidst all these changes happening in our workforce HR needs to adjust their approach to enable leaders to succeed.
 After all, leaders account for 70% of the variance in employee engagement scores and have the largest impact on engagement.

-When it comes to responding to this changing workplace and enabling our leaders, ask yourself: are you in, or are you in the way?
+When it comes to responding to this changing workplace and enabling our leaders, ask yourself: are you helping, or are you in the way?